nathanlane/nathanlane.github.io/_posts/2016-07-11-leontiefpart1.md

 [2,] 0.20 0.05
 {% endhighlight %}

-Finally the Leontief matrix is calculated in the following way.
+Finally, the Leontief matrix is calculated in the following way.

 $$
 \textrm{Leontief Matrix: }~ L = (\textrm{I}_2 - A)^{-1} \Rightarrow L = \left[ \begin{matrix} 1.2541 & .33 \\\ .264 & 1.1221 \end{matrix}  \right]
 $$

 Using R, we first calculate <code>I-A</code>, substracting the technical coefficient matrix from the identity matrix.
-We then invert the I-A matrix using the<code>solve()</code> function.
+We then invert the I-A matrix by using the<code>solve()</code> function.
 The result, <code>L</code>, is the Leontief coefficient matrix.

 {% highlight R %}